OnePieceVerse/PlayableAds-Templates/README.md

 ## Instructions
 1. clone the repo
-2. enter a sub-directory and run `python3 -m http.server 8000`
+2. enter a template sub-directory and run `python3 -m http.server 8000`
 3. open `http://localhost:8000/index.html` in your browser.
 4. Enjoy!